tweag/asterius/docs/jsffi.md

   JavaScript, internally, different `rts_eval*` functions are needed for triggering evaluation.

-The `marshalToFFIValueType` function is called to marshal a Haskell type in the parsed JSFFI declaration to an `FFIValueType`.
-It recognizes the Haskell types by strings, e.g. if it is `Int` then we consider it an `Int`, if it starts with `JS` then we consider it a `JSVal`.
-Since we're working with only a parsed AST here and don't have access to the renamer/type-checker environments, it's impossible to properly deal with type synonyms and `newtype`s, so if you define `type MyInt = Int` and use `MyInt` in a JSFFI declaration, it will choke the compiler.
+The `parseFFIValueType` function is called to marshal a pair of Haskell types to an `FFIValueType`.
+When parsing JSFFI types from Haskell types, we mainly check the normalized Haskell type which strips away type synonyms and newtypes; but we also need to check the pre-normalization type, since `JSVal` is still a newtype of `StablePtr`, but it can't be recognized in the normalized type.

 ### Across the JavaScript/WebAssembly boundary